Voice-of-Customer Intelligence Platform

 Challenge

-- Fragmented inputs: Comments arrived from 4 platforms with incompatible schemas and no unified identifier
+- Comments arrived from four platforms with incompatible schemas and no shared identifier to join on.

-- Manual analysis overhead: Collection, translation, and tagging were performed ad hoc, not scalable as content volume grew
+- Collection, translation, and tagging were done by hand, ad hoc, and did not scale as volume grew.

 Approach

-- Built a three-stage medallion pipeline (Bronze raw, Silver NLP enrichment, Gold semantic) for all 4 social sources with standardized schemas
+- A three-stage medallion pipeline (Bronze raw, Silver NLP enrichment, Gold semantic) that normalized all four social sources into standardized schemas.

-- Implemented 5-stage NLP enrichment pipeline: Arabic-to-English translation, sentiment scoring, profanity detection, URL extraction-to-content title tagging, platform normalization
+- A five-stage NLP enrichment step: non-English-to-English translation, sentiment scoring, profanity detection, URL extraction-to-item tagging, and platform normalization.

 Results & Impact

-- What changed in operations: Audience insight workflows that previously took hours of analyst time now execute in seconds via natural language query, on demand for any non-technical stakeholder
+- Audience-insight questions that used to take hours of analyst time now resolve in seconds through plain-language query, on demand for any non-technical stakeholder.

-- What changed in decisions: Non-technical stakeholders can now ask “what are audiences saying about [title]?” and get structured sentiment breakdowns across platforms and languages, without a data request
+- A stakeholder can ask “what are customers saying about this topic?” and get a structured sentiment breakdown across platforms and languages, with no data request and no wait.

-- Cross-source analysis unlocked: For the first time, comment volume, sentiment, and engagement trends could be compared across all four platforms in a single interface, covering long-form social, short-form video, and the platform’s own audience surface
+- For the first time, comment volume, sentiment, and engagement trends could be compared across all four platforms in one interface, spanning long-form social, short-form video, and an owned community surface.

-- Analyst time reclaimed: Ad hoc query requests for audience sentiment and engagement dropped, freeing analyst capacity for the deeper investigations that still need a human in the loop
+- Ad hoc requests for audience sentiment dropped sharply, which gave analysts their time back for the deeper investigations that still need a human in the loop.

 Tech Stack